akeneo/pim-docs/cookbook/import_export/clean-csv-file-during-product-import.rst

 An item step is configured with 3 elements, a reader, a processor and a writer.

-Here, we'll use a custom processor service, named ``acme_csvcleanerconnector.processor.denormalization.product.flat`` but we'll continue to use default reader and writer.
+Here, we'll use a custom processor service, named ``acme_csvcleanerconnector.processor.denormalization.product.flat``, but we'll continue to use default reader and writer.

 .. important::

-    We strongly advise to always try to re-use most of existing pieces, it ensures that all business rules and validation will be applied.
+    We strongly advise to always try to re-use most of the existing pieces, it ensures that all business rules and validation will be applied.

-Configure our Processor
+Configure the Processor
 -----------------------

-In fact, we're using the default processor class but we create a new service to change the injected array converter (replace ``pim_connector.array_converter.flat.product`` by ``acme_csvcleanerconnector.array_converter.flat.product``), all the other services remain the same.
+In fact, we're using the default processor class but we create a new service to change the injected array converter (replace ``pim_connector.array_converter.flat.product`` by ``acme_csvcleanerconnector.array_converter.flat.product``), all other services remain the same.

 .. literalinclude:: ../../src/Acme/Bundle/CsvCleanerConnectorBundle/Resources/config/processors.yml
    :language: yaml
    :linenos:

-Create our ArrayConverter
+Create the ArrayConverter
 -------------------------

 The purpose of the array converter is to transform the array provided by the reader to the standard array format, cf :doc:`/reference/import_export/product-import`